cpoff/jamdocs2/docs/event-workflow.md

 You DO NOT need to worry about publishing at any particular time.
 The website has front-end logic that is looking specifically for items in the <b style="color:green;">Green</b> category that are no more than 7 days in the future.

 ## Document naming convention
-RTACAC YYYY-MM-DD Safety Subelements Handout
+RTACAC YYYY-MM-DD Safety Subelements Handout<br>

-RTATMC YYYY-MM-DD Agenda
+RTATMC YYYY-MM-DD Agenda<br>

-RTACART YYYY-MM-DD Legal Actions
+RTACART YYYY-MM-DD Legal Actions<br>
 RTABoard YYYY-MM-DD Item_5A Project Delivery Status Report